kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/KedroCyberpunkBlogPost.md

         conversation_history.append({"role": "ai", "content": response.content})
 ```

-This approach leverages LangChain's `ChatPromptTemplate` (loaded via our `LangChainPromptDataset`) to maintain conversation history.
+This approach uses LangChain's `ChatPromptTemplate` (loaded via our `LangChainPromptDataset`) to maintain conversation history.
 The chatbot now has memory of previous exchanges, making the interaction feel natural and conversational.

 ## Games belong on Discord